Yoplitein/phrased/README.md

 #phrased
-Phrased is an application/library for evaluating [phrasal templates](https://en.wikipedia.org/wiki/Phrasal_template).
+Phrased is a library for evaluating [phrasal templates](https://en.wikipedia.org/wiki/Phrasal_template).

 <!-- TODO: flesh this out a bit more -->